Betrothal of Jesus: Surprising New Perspective

 When she finds it, she calls her friends and neighbors together.
 She says, Rejoice with me; for I have found the piece which I had lost.
 (Luke 15:8-9)

 The Lord invites us, as his bride, to take his name and remember his commandments.
-When I got married, I took my husband’s name.
+When I married, I took my husband’s name.
 Similarly, when we call ourselves Christian, we take on the name of Christ.

 Thou shalt not take the name of the Lord thy God in vain; for the Lord will not hold him guiltless that taketh his name in vain.
 (Ex 20:7)